10 Developing Uses for Biometrics in the Workplace & Beyond

 3. Financial Services

-With economic cyber crime on the rise, the financial service industry is increasing its efforts to develop more stringent methods of authentication.
-Not only are banks using biometrics to increase ATM security in countries like Brazil, India, Poland and Japan, Citigroup has deployed voice biometrics authentication to verify customers by their voice within the first few seconds of conversation.
+With economic cybercrime on the rise, the financial service industry is increasing its efforts to develop more stringent methods of authentication.
+Not only are banks using biometrics to increase ATM security in countries like Brazil, India, Poland, and Japan, but Citigroup has also deployed voice biometrics authentication to verify customers by their voice within the first few seconds of conversation.
 Roughly 250,000 of Citi’s U.S. credit card customers already opting in.
 Halifax, a UK bank, is currently testing wearables that detect customers’ heartbeats to verify their identity.

 According to a report published by MarketsandMarkets, the travel and immigration sector held the largest share of the biometric system market in 2015, and the biometric system market is estimated to be worth 32.73 billion USD by 2022.
 Fingerprint technology is commonly used in e-passports, e-visas, and driving licenses in order to authenticate identity, and the Australian government has announced plans to roll out a contactless traveler clearance process in an effort to “facilitate legitimate travel, protect our community and prevent the activities of potential terrorists and criminals.”

 The implementation of biometrics in the healthcare sector is expected to reach 2,848.3 million USD by 2021, with increasing healthcare fraud and medical identity theft driving the integration of biometric solutions.
 In addition to utilizing biometrics to verify patient and employee identification, it will also be used as fraud protection to avoid duplicate records and phantom claims, access control (for controlling hospital staff’s physical access to sensitive areas), and workforce management and patient record storage.